TheBigSteph/ruby_practices/README.md

 # Ruby practices
-make some practices in ruby to improve myself
+make some practices in ruby to improve my coding